 Q1.
 Which existing buildings are going to be renovated?

 A1.
 Discussions, led by the Teaching and Learning King’s College Programme Board, are ongoing and there are no final plans yet.
-However, some of the buildings identified as having potential for development or renovation include the Senate Wing, Stack, Cromwell Tower, The Linklater Rooms and New Kings.
+However, some of the buildings identified as having potential for development or renovation include the Senate Wing, Stack, Cromwell Tower, and The Linklater Rooms.

 Q2.
 When is work going to start?

 A2.
 As above, we are only at the early stages so we cannot say yet when any work will start.
 Consultations between the Programme Board and teaching user groups will be setup to ensure an open dialogue.